joeyklee/sketching-web-geography/chapter1.md

 # Getting Started

-## Sketching with Code
+## The web, Code, and Maps
-In this book, we will use [P5.js](http://p5js.org/) - a JavaScript library that starts with the original goal of [Processing](https://processing.org/) to make coding accessible for artists, designers, educators, and beginners and reinterprets this for today's web.
-By using P5.js, we can take advantage of the extensive documentation and its focus on "lego blocking" code to incrementally build visuals, and in our case, maps for the web.
+In this book, we will use [P5.js](http://p5js.org/) as the primary framework for "lego blocking" code to incrementally build visuals, and in our case, maps for the web.
+P5.js is a JavaScript library that starts with the original goal of [Processing](https://processing.org/) - to make coding accessible for artists, designers, educators, and beginners - and reinterprets this for today's web.

+By using P5.js, we can take advantage of the extensive documentation, diverse community, and growing code base to develop our understanding of coding web based maps.

+We will also use [Leaflet.js]() to work with interactive web maps and "slippy maps", and [Turf.js]() to do geoprocessing on the web.

 ## Setup